hasii2011/epr2md/README.md

 Any use of this project's code by GitHub Copilot, past or present, is done without my permission.
 I do not consent to GitHub's use of this project's code in Copilot.

-A repository owner may opt out of Copilot by changing Settings --> GitHub Copilot.

-I have done so.
-I have done so